HITS-MCM/gromacs-ramd/README.md

    This value has to be adjusted for the system studied: no protein-ligand contacts should be observed in the last snapshot of a dissociation trajectory.
-Usually 4 nm is enough, but in the case of a long dissociation channel (as in membrane proteins) maxDist must be increased accordingly.
-Method performance is not very sensitive to the upper limit of this parameter since motion of the free ligand due to the external force is very fast (i.e. the last part of the trajectory, where ligand does not interact with the protein, has a negligible contribution to the observed dissociation time.
+Usually 4 nm is enough, but in the case of a long dissociation channel (as in many membrane proteins) maxDist must be increased accordingly.
+Method performance is not very sensitive to the upper limit of this parameter since motion of the free ligand due to the external force is very fast (i.e. the last part of the trajectory, where the ligand does not interact with the protein, usually has a negligible contribution to the observed dissociation time).